 Total airline expenses.
-Our total airline expenses, comprising of our total operating expenses and interest expense, decreased \$446.0 million, or 17.2%, due to reduction in direct operating costs attributed to the reduced number of completed flights in 2020 compared to 2019 and due to the CARES Act payroll grant benefit we recorded in 2020.
+Our total airline expenses, comprising of our total operating expenses and interest expense, increased \$419.3 million, or 19.6%, due to an increase in direct operating costs attributed to the higher number of completed flights in 2021 compared to 2020 and due to the non-cash impairment charge of \$84.6 million on SkyWest operated CRJ900 aircraft in 2021, offset by an increase in the payroll support grant benefit we recorded in 2021, compared to the benefit recorded in 2020.

 As our interest expense is primarily attributed to debt associated with financing aircraft under our capacity purchase agreements and as revenue earned under our capacity purchase agreements is intended to compensate us for our aircraft ownership costs, including interest expense, we believe our total airline expense is meaningful expense measure for management discussion and analysis purposes.